-Known all around the world for its racetrack, Imola is the ideal place where you can spend some days enjoying culture, sports and delightful food and wine tours.
+Known all around the world for its racetrack, Imola is the ideal place where you can spend a couple of days enjoying culture, sports and delightful food and wine tours.

 The elegant mansions and the Rocca Sforzesca are only a few attractions of the historical centre, which can be visited completely on foot.
 Moreover, the evocative background of the Apennines and the high-level sports facilities make Imola the right place for nature and sports lovers.

 Imola is a good place to visit all year long, thanks to its mild climate and to its great geographical position.

 The Rocca Sforzesca (Imola’s fortress), which dates back to the 13th century, is the most imposing building of the urban landscape.
 The complex, open to the public, hosts a rare collection of ancient weapons and a prestigious exhibition of ceramics from Middle Ages and Reinassance periods.
 Thanks to a visitors path guided by augmented reality, Leonardo Da Vinci will lead visitors to the discovery of Sforza Fortress.
 From the top of the building you can take in a 360° view of Imola’s territory, from the plain to the Apennines.

 Among the many noble palaces of the historical centre (a lot of them open to the public), Palazzo Tozzoni stands out with its splendid furnishings from VIII and IX century and its perfect state of conservation.
 The inside of Palazzo Tozzoni tell the story and life of the aristocratic family who lived here for over five centuries.
 Particularly interesting are Barocchetto and Impero apartments and the cellars of the mansion, hosting a rich collection of historical objects and tools of the local rural culture.